 (6) The costs of preparation, filing and serving of further copies of pleadings shall be in the discretion of the judge at trial and shall not be allowed without a certificate of the judge.

 [Rule 14 amended in Gazette 10 Jan 1975 p.
-50.]
+50; 16 Aug 2017 p.
+4413.]

 Order 34 — Proceedings at trial

+1A.
+Outlines for trial

+(1) Unless the Court orders otherwise, each party who is directed to provide an outline must file and serve it on each other party —

+(a) if the outline is on paper, at least 4 clear days before the trial; or

+(b) if the outline is in a digital form, at least 2 clear days before the trial.

+(2) A party’s outline must contain —

+(a) a summary of the submissions the party intends to make at the trial; and

+(b) if the party considers it would be useful at the trial, a chronology of relevant events; and

+(c) a list of the cases and legislation referred to in the submissions.

+[Rule 1A inserted in Gazette 16 Aug 2017 p.
+4413-14.]

 1. Absence of both parties at trial

 If, when the trial of an action is called on, neither the plaintiff nor the defendant appears, the action may be struck out of the list, without prejudice, however, to the restoration thereof, on the direction of a judge.